Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 * Purpose:
 	* Logs and reports are heart of any test framework.
-	* Artos log framework :
+	* Artos log framework:
 		* Pre-configured and ready to be used.
         * Capable of producing text and/or html log files.
-		* Generats real-time logs which can be used for performance measurement.
+		* Generates real-time logs which can be used for performance measurement.
 		* Generates summary report which can be used as customer facing reports.
-(Seperate to Extent Report)
+(Separate to Extent Report)
 		* Provides features which can be very useful in test development. features are listed below.

 * Facilities: